clearclaw/cfgstack/README.rst

 A few things going on here:

 - "_include_" keys are assumed to list additional data files which will be loaded and their contents merged with the dictionary at the same level.
 If multiple files are listed, they will be applied in order from the top down.
+Files are searched for in the CWD or optionally in a list of passed paths.

 - "_default_" keys provide default key:value pairs for all
   dictionary values at the current level